fsprojects/Avalonia.FuncUI/docs/view-basics/creating-views.md

 ## Creating views for custom controls

-Even without creating bindings for a control you can create and embedd it in a view.&#x20;
+Even without creating bindings for a control you can create and embed it in a view.&#x20;

 ```fsharp
 View.createGeneric<MyCustomControl> [